 Fill a bowl with clean water, and put the erasing pad into the water.
 Or, put the erasing pad into a kitchen sink and run the tap water.
 Once the magic pad is soaked, take it off the water and squeeze.
 The erasing pad needs to be damp, not soaking wet.
 So squeeze the excess water.

 3. Rub The Erasing Pad on The Surface

-Whenever the erasing foam gets soaked in paint particles, rinse it or replace it.
+Rub the damp erasing pad against the painted surface.
+As you rub, the paint will come off.
+Or, the paint that came off can be on the erasing pad.
+So, when the erasing pad foam gets soaked in paint particles, rinse or replace it.
 This prevents you from rubbing the paint into the surface again.